Five Finger Death Punch: AfterLife and re-recordings of their greatest hits (2021–2025)

+Legacy and 20th anniversary world tour (2026–present)

+In January 2026, Five Finger Death Punch announced the North American leg of their 20th Anniversary World Tour, playing 48 venues across the U.S., which began on July 20 and will run through October 23.
+They will be supported by Cody Jinks and Eva Under Fire.
+In early May, they announced UK and European legs of the tour, which will occur across early 2027 with support from Lamb of God and Bleed from Within.

+They performed at Daytona Beach's Welcome to Rockville festival in May 2026.
+On May 15, 2026, the band released the single, "Eye of the Storm", On June 26, 2026, the band announced their tenth studio album, Legacy, which was released digitally on July 31, 2026, and will be issued later on CD on September 18, 2026.
+The band also released the album's second single, "De Oppresso Liber".
+On the same day, the band released a music video for the albums third single, "Nails in the Coffin".

 Musical style and influences

 Five Finger Death Punch's musical style has been described as groove metal, alternative metal, hard rock, nu metal, thrash metal, or heavy metal in general.
 Thom Jurek of AllMusic wrote that Five Finger Death Punch's "instantly recognizable sound is comprised [sic] equal parts melodic and meaty guitar riffs, fat vamps, catchy hooks, tight, flashy solos, and hard-grooving bass and drums".
 Bathory described Five Finger Death Punch as "a straight-up heavy metal band with a hint of thrash metal—maybe a hint of the Euro stuff in there".
 Five Finger Death Punch vocalist Ivan Moody's vocals alternate between screaming and clean singing.
 The band has released successful ballads as well.

 Bathory cited Pantera, Voivod, Iron Maiden, Accept, W.A.S.P., and Yngwie Malmsteen as influences.
 Ivan Moody cited vocalists such as Mike Patton, Phil Anselmo, Layne Staley and Lynn Strait as influences.
 Moody credited the witty lyricism of Tool's Maynard James Keenan and Faith No More's Mike Patton as great inspirations.
 The singer also said, "Pantera is one of our biggest influences".
 Jeremy Spencer cited drummers such as Lars Ulrich, Dave Lombardo, Gene Hoglan, Dave Grohl, Buddy Rich and Tommy Aldridge as influences.
 Spencer also cited Prince and David Bowie as influences.